wdv4758h/avremu/README.md

 computable.
 Computeability is a concept from theoretical computer science.
 After visiting a theoretical CS course, you will know that there are things that cannot be solved by a machine.
 Never.
-Look out for the halting machine.
+Look out for the halting problem.
 So, Turing-complete does not say "It's a proper programming language", but more "someone can write a proper interpreter for any programming language in it, theoretically".